 Personally, I just use my wireless mouse most of the time.
 I place a bench or stool beside me and simply control Logic Pro from there.
-This obviously won’t be an ideal solution in a particularly large room, or if you have trouble seeing the screen comfortably but for smaller rooms this is more than sufficient.
+This obviously won’t be an ideal solution in a particularly large room, or if you have trouble seeing the screen comfortably but for smaller rooms, this is more than sufficient.

 Most DAW’s utilize a pre-roll function which essentially allows you to hear a nominated amount of time before it begins editing/recording.
-Pre-roll is useful regardless as part of the recording process but can also allow you sufficient time to hit record and get yourself in position to record.
+Pre-roll is useful regardless as part of the recording process but can also allow you sufficient time to hit record and get yourself in a position to record.

-So once you have covered the basics of room selection and considered where you will be performing within the confines of your room, the next logical step is to look at acoustic treatment e.g. using acoustic treatment products such as sound panels, bass traps and diffusion to improve the sound of the room.
+So once you have covered the basics of room selection and considered where you will be performing within the confines of your room, the next logical step is to look at acoustic treatment e.g. using acoustic treatment products such as sound panels, bass traps, and diffusion to improve the sound of the room.

 It’s important you don’t just start at this step.
 It’s much better to understand how sound reflections occur and how this impacts the sound of your guitar.
 It’s also important to address these with regard to room selection and placement before considering acoustic treatment, as they will invariably make a bigger difference than acoustic treatment.